DavidRR-F/Obsidian/Networking/Network +/Flashcards/DNS.md

 🃟 Flaschcard: (-1, 0, DNS) (: What is a Nameserver) (: A server that contains a list of domain names and the corresponding IP addresses)
 🃟 Flaschcard: (-1, 0, DNS) (: A server that contains a list of domain names and the corresponding IP addresses) (: What is a Nameserver)

-🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS Record) (: Entries within the DNS that provide information about a domain, including IP addresses (A and AAAA records), mail servers (MX records), and others)
+🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS Record) (: Entries within the DNS that provide information about a domain, including IP addresses (A and AAAA records)
 ❌️🃟 Flaschcard: (-1, 0, DNS) (: Entries within the DNS that provide information about a domain, including IP addresses (A and AAAA records), mail servers (MX records), and others) (: What is a DNS Record)

 🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS Query) (: Sending a request to a DNS server to request the IP address associated with that domain name)